-In developing countries, there are many social institutions that support those in authority or with power who seemingly make inefficient decisions.
-This holds true even though those decisions are often closely related to important policies.
-This project aims at empirically investigating the mechanisms that maintain such social institutions as chieftaincy and patriarchy and the resulting economic consequences.
-It also explores the dynamic process in which social institutions evolve and/or economic inefficiency declines given social institutions.
+In developing countries, there are many social institutions that support the people in power who seemingly make ineffective decisions.
+This holds true even when those decisions are closely related to important policies.
+This project aims to empirically investigate the mechanisms that perpetuate such social institutions as chieftaincy and the patriarchy as well as the resulting economic consequences.
+It will also explore the dynamic process through which social institutions evolve and/or economic inefficiencies lead to the decline of social institutions.